Renmusxd/personal-site/_pages/about.md

   - /about.html
 ---

-I am a condensed matter theorist working on strongly correlated materials and random unitary circuits, with a focus on emergent statistical models and understanding physics through the lense of computation.
+I am a condensed matter theorist working on strongly correlated materials and random unitary circuits, with a focus on emergent statistical models and understanding physics through the lens of computation.

 Random Number-Conserving Unitary Circuits